Trust and Trade

 Takeaways

-But this is not only a leadership concern.
-Each of us builds a career through trust.
+The second lesson is for each of us.
+Trust is not just a leadership concern.
+We build our careers through trust.
 Promotions, sales, alliances, partnerships, and even hire-fire decisions are shaped by visible patterns of identity, reliability, and mutual gain.

-Every scam and con exploits the deep origins of trust.
-They hijack empathy, familiarity, and reciprocity — instincts that evolved long before contracts or cybersecurity.
+The fourth lesson is that every scam or con exploits the deep origins of trust.
+They hijack identity, empathy, patterns, and beneficial exchange — instincts that evolved long before contracts or cybersecurity.

 In the next post, we’ll move forward along the ESTIMATE timeline to the rise of instruction and iconic language — the adaptation that allowed trust to scale beyond sight and repetition.